 The human skin, as seen, is the largest organ which is also seen to be covering the body components.
 The first defence of the body's internal organs.
 It is estimated to be covering between 1.5 and 2 square meters or 20 square feet in measurement.

-Like every other part of the body, it is made up of cells and serves as a physical barrier to protect the body's internal organs from external pathogens, physical agents, ultraviolet traditions from sunlight, and other chemical agents.
+Like every other part of the body, the body is made up of cells and serves as a physical barrier to protect the body's internal organs from external pathogens, physical agents, ultraviolet radiations from sunlight, and other chemical agents.

 Men and women alike love to see themselves glow and look radiant in their skin, hence, we will be looking at how best to take care of our skin for a great look.